luxiangyugo/luxiangyugo/README.md

 - 👀 I’m interested in Processing and Interperting Mono-Image taken from UAV✈️.
 Then Georeference them directly for generating target traits distribution (in Crop Land).
 And Any Open Source COOL😎 Things (such as [OpenDroneMap][ODM] and [ImageAnalysis][IMG_ANA]).
 - 🌱 I’m currently learning *Visual SLAM*, *Photogrammetry of Drone Image*, and *SOTA DL Methods*.
 - 🙋 I'm specialized in Python programming, Image processing, QGIS and Drone-image managing, Machine Learning (including Deep-learning)
-- 💞️ I’m looking to collaborate on the full-automated UAV image processing in remote-sensing farm land.
+- 💞️ I’m looking to collaborate on the fully-automated UAV image processing workflow for remote-sensing of the farm land.
+- 🐲 Also, I like playing Board Games, D&D-5e TRPG, and LOL.
+Hiking, badminton, swimming are also my dishes.
 - 📫 How to reach me
   - Skype/Phone: +86 152 0642 4953
   - Email: luxyzju@zju.edu.cn